 How to earn Southwest Rapid Rewards points

-The primary way to earn Southwest Rapid Rewards points is to book flights on the airline.
+The primary way to earn Southwest Rapid Rewards points is to book flights with the airline.
 The number of points you receive depends on the fare you choose and doesn’t include taxes and fees:

 - Wanna Get Away—6X the fare price